jeffid/unote/assets/tutorial/notes/01 - The Data Directory.md

 - The data directory gives you freedom since your notes are never locked into some sort of proprietary database, all your files use sane formats and are easily accessible and portable.
 - You can also change the data directory at any time via `Settings -> Data Directory`, the current content won't be copied over to the new one.
-- You can edit your notes/attachments without even using Noteless, all changes you make to them will be reflected here (after a quick refresh).
+- You can edit your notes/attachments without even using iNote, all changes you make to them will be reflected here (after a quick refresh).
 In fact you could also import a Markdown note simply by copying it into the `notes` directory.

 ## Advanced Features